Murder of Ahmaud Arbery: Evidence and testimony

 During Vaughan's testimony, prosecutors showed a social media post made by Travis McMichael within two months of the shooting, where he posted a video of himself in front of a "No Trespassing" sign, while stating that he would be hunting on private property.
 Multiple videos of Travis trespassing while hunting were shown.
 Separately, GBI agent Jason Seacrist testified that a Confederate flag sticker was found pasted on Travis McMichael's truck, while a vanity plate with a Confederate emblem was visible on police body camera footage from the day of the shooting had been removed from Travis' truck by the time investigators accessed the truck months later.

 A white woman who was a former subordinate of Travis McMichael testified that Travis repeatedly called her a "nigger lover" for dating a Black man.
 A woman who met Gregory McMichael in 2015 while he was working as a prosecutor's investigator testified that Gregory reacted to the death of Georgia's civil rights activist Julian Bond by wishing that Bond had died earlier, and that Gregory then said: "All those Blacks are nothing but trouble and I wish they'd all die."
-A neighbour of the McMichaels said that Gregory had discussed a Black tenant of his, whom Gregory described as a "walrus".
+A neighbor of the McMichaels said that Gregory had discussed a Black tenant of his, whom Gregory described as a "walrus".
 Gregory said that after he shut down the property's air-conditioning to induce the tenant to pay rent, remarking: "You should have seen how fast her big fat Black ass came with the rent check".

 The defense played a recording of Gregory McMichael telling police in July 2019 that he and Travis had confronted a homeless man staying under a bridge near Satilla Shores, due to their suspicion of him committing theft.
 The race of the homeless man was not mentioned.
 The defense's sole witness was a resident of Satilla Shores who said she had never met the McMichaels or Bryan.
 She testified that sometime in 2019, she saw an apparently Caucasian man under the same bridge, who seemed to be camping there, but she did not know if she saw the same person as the McMichaels.